Neue Rheinische Zeitung: Establishment

 The Neue Rheinische Zeitung: Organ der Demokratie ("New Rhenish Newspaper: Organ of Democracy") was founded 1 June 1848 in Cologne (Köln), part of Rhineland.
 The paper was established by Karl Marx, Frederich Engels, as well as leading members of the Communist League living in Cologne immediately upon the return of Marx and Engels to Germany following the outbreak of the 1848 Revolution.

 The paper's editorial staff included Joseph Weydemeyer, with Marx serving as editor-in-chief.
 The paper was named after an earlier newspaper edited by Karl Marx in Cologne from 1842 to 1843, the Rheinische Zeitung.
 The paper had the subtitle "Organ of Democracy", referring not to the establishment of parliamentary democracy, but to the revolutionary "Democratic front" which included the progressive petty bourgeoisie, the working class, and the peasantry.
 The paper was financed through the sale of shares of stock, contributions and loans, and paid advertising.
 The paper was produced as a 4-page broadsheet, with the use of occasional special supplements.

+The Neue Rheinische Zeitung was a daily publication and launched on June 1, 1848, with Marx exercising undisputed control over the paper's political line.

 Development

 Circulation of the paper ranged from 3,000 to 6,000 copies per issue, a number far in excess of the membership of the Communist League itself, which specialists estimate had between 200 and 300 participants.
 This effectively rendered the publication into what historian Tatyana Vasilyeva has called "the leading centre of the Communist League, directing the political activity of its members throughout Germany during the revolutionary period."

+According to Frederick Engels, writing for the press on the anniversary of Karl Marx's death, the poorly-financed paper grew to a circulation of 5,000 by September 1848, when a state of siege in Cologne forced a suspension and a restart.
+Thereafter a restart was necessary, which finally became possible in mid-October.
+A period of growth ensued until the government forced the paper's suppression in May 1849, with 6,000 subscribers on the rolls.

 A total of 301 editions of the Neue Rheinische Zeitung (NRZ) were produced during the course of its existence.
 To these Marx himself contributed a total of not fewer than 80 articles over the course of its existence.
 Since editorial contributions to the NRZ were unsigned and handwritten manuscripts have not survived, a precise count is impossible, however.